itsdfish/SequentialSamplingModels.jl/docs/src/mdft.md

 choices,rts = rand(dist, 10_000, M₃)
 probs3 = map(c -> mean(choices .== c), 1:3)
 ```
-In this case, the preferences have reversed: job `B` is now prefered over job `A`.
+In this case, the preferences have reversed: job `B` is now preferred over job `A`.

 ## Compute Choice Probability
 The choice probability $\Pr(C=c)$ is computed by passing the model and choice index to `cdf` along with a large value for time as the second argument.